Russo-Ukrainian cyberwarfare: Russian-Ukrainian cyberwarfare amidst Russian invasion of Ukraine in 2022

-In June 2022, Microsoft published the report on Russian cyber attacks, and concluded that state-backed Russian hackers "have engaged in "strategic espionage" against governments, think tanks, businesses and aid groups" in 42 countries supporting Kyiv.
+In June 2022, Microsoft published the report on Russian cyberattacks, and concluded that state-backed Russian hackers "have engaged in 'strategic espionage' against governments, think tanks, businesses, and aid groups" in 42 countries supporting Kyiv.

-In April 2022, Microsoft report shared new details on Russian cyberwarfare against Ukraine, for instance Microsoft has reported that in some cases, hacking and military operations worked in tandem against Ukraine related target.
+In April 2022, a Microsoft report shared new details on Russian cyberwarfare against Ukraine; for instance, Microsoft has reported that in some cases, hacking and military operations worked in tandem against targets connected to Ukraine.